Culture | From the shelf to the couch

 Loren Sofía as Amaranta in '100 Years of Solitude'.

 IT WOULD BE hard, Gabriel García Márquez thought, to do justice to the surreal, sprawling tale on screen.
-By his reckoning, “One Hundred Years of Solitude”, his landmark novel of 1967, would need a runtime of 100 hours; it would also have to be filmed in Colombia, entirely in Spanish.
+By his reckoning, “One Hundred Years of Solitude”, his celebrated novel of 1967, would need a runtime of 100 hours; it would also have to be filmed in Colombia, entirely in Spanish.

 Explore more